6 Brilliant Holiday Cleaning Hacks

 Do a Quick Clean-up Before Guests Arrive

-Before your holiday guests knock on the front door, take a few steps to save your sanity later.
+Ahead of the holiday, take a few steps to save your sanity later.
 First, line the kitchen trashcan with multiple bags so when you take out a full load, another fresh bag is already in place.

-If you plan to use your bedroom for coat and bag storage, spread a sheet over the duvet and pillows to keep them protected.
-If there are still stray items littering the living room, but no time to put them in their proper places, take a lap with a collapsible bin in which you can stash the clutter temporarily.
+If there are still stray items littering the living room but no time to put them in their proper places, take a lap with a collapsible storage bin in which you can stash the clutter temporarily.
 But, the key is to stick a note on the side with a deadline for when you’ll clear it out and put things back in their right place.

 Set Up in Advance

-Start by setting the table a day or so early.
-Use a bar cart to transport all of your dishes into the dining room and leave it there for quick removal of dirty dishes post-meal (just one trip each way!).
+If you're eating indoors, start by setting the table a day or so early.
+Use a bar cart to transport all of your dishes into the dining room.
+Leave it there for quick removal of dirty dishes post-meal (just one trip each way!).
+If you're dining outdoors this year, use serving trays to help you carry dishes and glassware out to the patio.

 Prep Before You Decorate the Tree